Dick Radatz: Chicago Cubs

 Nine games into the 1967 season, Radatz was dealt to the Chicago Cubs for a player to be named later.
-On June 9, Radatz pitched a scoreless ninth inning against the New York Mets at Wrigley Field to earn his first career win since September 14, 1965.
+On June 9, Radatz pitched a scoreless ninth inning against the New York Mets at Wrigley Field to earn his first win since September 14, 1965.
 But in 21.2 innings pitched with the Cubs through July 7, Radatz surrendered 12 hits, 23 walks and hit five batters.
 He was sent down to the minors to work on his control, but was unable to regain it.
 In 34 innings pitched in the minors, Radatz surrendered 25 hits and 40 walks and hit eight batters.

 Detroit Tigers

 The Cubs released Radatz during spring training of 1968.
 He signed with his hometown Detroit Tigers shortly afterwards, and spent the 1968 season with their Triple A affiliate Toledo Mud Hens.
-With Toledo, Dick was 6–7, 2.78 ERA, 24 GP, started 13 games, 5 CG, 3 SHO, 110.O IP, 103 K, 23 BB, and a WHIP of 0.973.
+With Toledo, Radatz was 6–7, 2.78 ERA, 24 GP, started 13 games, 5 CG, 3 SHO, 110.O IP, 103 K, 23 BB, and a WHIP of 0.973.
 He earned a spot on the major league roster out of spring training 1969, and was 2–2 with a 3.32 ERA in 11 appearances when his contract was sold to the Montreal Expos at the June 15 trade deadline.
 He went 0–4 with a 5.71 ERA for the Expos before he was released in August.

 Legacy

 Radatz pitched at a time when starting pitchers were more likely to finish games and it was common for a closer to pitch more than one inning.
 These factors reduced the likelihood of getting a save.
 Out of his 104 saves, Radatz pitched two or more innings 53 times, including three or more innings for 20 of those saves.
 As a Red Sox reliever, he had a 10–0 record in games where he pitched five or more innings, and was 16–2 in games where he pitched four or more innings.
+Overall with Boston, Radatz saved 104 games (a team record later broken by Bob Stanley) with a 49–34 record and 646 strikeouts in 576.1 innings pitched.
+With the other four teams, he went only 6–20 with 26 saves in 117.2 innings.

-On July 12, 1962, he pitched five innings in relief to gain a win over the Kansas City Athletics, and the next day pitched seven innings in relief for another win against the A’s.
-In a September 1962 game against the Yankees, he pitched nine innings in relief, winning the game.
-In a 1963 game, he pitched six relief innings to defeat the Baltimore Orioles, allowing only two hits.
+He was selected to the Boston Red Sox Hall of Fame in 1997.

 Through 2024, he remains fourth in saves among all Red Sox pitchers, only behind Stanley, Jonathan Papelbon, and Craig Kimbrel.